Like us on Facebook

 People in the Sandwich Generation are struggling to meet the needs of their growing or adult children and the needs of their aging parents while usually managing a hectic work schedule as well.
 Anyone who is sandwiched between two generations … Continue reading

-Posted in boomers, caregiving, caregiving and stress, eldercare, elders, healthy living, making a plan, work/life/flex, working caregiver
+Posted in aging, boomers, caregiving, eldercare, encouragement, health care, sandwich generation, work/life/flex, working caregiver

 3 Comments